khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Page 8, lines 26-35: Rather than only saying that groups that were significantly different in average values were also significantly different in variability, name the groups again.
 (Otherwise the reader has to jump all around.)

+Fixed.

 > Figure 2B and Figure 3A, 3D don't show any post-hoc comparisons among the groups.
 Which groups differ?
 I see it in the text but it is hard to take it home.

-We added asterisks to mark significance in figures.
+We added asterisks to mark significance compared to control.
+As not all pairwise comparisons make sense, we did not include brackets in the figure.

 > Figure 3E and G: how can we reconcile these accounts?
 In each of the groups (3G), there is at best a very weak relationship between temporal tuning and synaptic duration.
 Somehow, if you take the means of all of these groups, you can fit a line through them (Figure 3E).
 Why is that the right thing to do?
 Aren't the field of individual points (partially-transparent background) and the data plotted in 3G the relative quantities?